Kāpiti paranormal: 'Surreal' video shows burning, driverless bus move to save home

 An eyewitness has described the "surreal" moment a burning, driverless bus turned away from a home minutes before the fire spread, saying the experience was "paranormal".

-Auckland Craig Meek and his daughter Aimee were visiting family in Raumati Beach on the Kāpiti Coast in June when they smelled gas and wandered outside to see a neighbour's house bus fully alight on the street outside.
+Aucklander Craig Meek and his daughter Aimee were visiting family in Raumati Beach on the Kāpiti Coast in June when they smelled gas and wandered outside to see a neighbour's house bus fully alight on the street outside.

 Meek said the bus owner was concerned that the gas cylinder aboard the bus would ignite, leading to an explosion that would threaten his neighbour's home and other properties.